vicsanity623/Axiom-Agent/ROADMAP.md

 ## ✅ Phase 2: The Symbolic Interpreter & Intelligent Learner (Complete)

-This crucial phase is now **complete**.
+This crucial phase is **complete**.
 The project has successfully pivoted to a **Symbolic-First Architecture**, systematically replacing the original LLM dependency with a more robust, deterministic, and intelligent system for learning and understanding language.

 ### ✅ **Core Achievements of this Phase:**
 - **Symbolic-First Cognitive Flow:** The agent now attempts to understand input using its native `SymbolicParser` **before** falling back to the LLM, marking a fundamental shift in its architecture.